damurashov/MadCV/README.md

 - Digital protocols
 - Eclipse IDE
 - Qt Creator IDE
+- Linux

 Secondary

 *Hobby projects, one-off tasks, etc. Various technologies I have worked with, or skills I have acquired, that are not "native" to me, or necessarily represent a substantial commercial value, but are relevant, and may be helpful in my work.*

 - Rust
+- C++17, C++20
 - OpenOCD
 - Soldering
-- Vision tracking algorithms
+- Vision-based tracking algorithms: KCF, MOSSE
 - Neural networks
 - Control algorithms
 - Yolo
 - System programming
 - Embedded linux
+- Linux: user-space, sockets
 - Hardware development
 - Code generation tools
 - CI